humont/Rainier/Technotes/SystemTableOrganization.markdown

 # System Table Organization

-The system — root.system — can’t be edited by the user.
+The system table can’t be edited by the user.

-It’s entirely virtual: it’s created by the app at runtime, resides entirely in memory, and is never altered.
+It’s entirely virtual: it’s created by the app at runtime and resides entirely in memory.

 To attempt to change it via a script throws an error.

 This policy provides a guarantee that the system cannot change until there’s a new version of the app.
-This means we sidestep the problem that Frontier sometimes had, where a user would edit the system and then an update from UserLand would overwrite their changes.

-Better to just be explicit and enforce a policy that the system can’t be changed.

 ## Standard Library: system.verbs